-IR(C)

-means the scheduled close for the Relevant Stock Exchange for the Index (or any successor thereto) on the relevant Intraday Restrike Date.
+- IR(C) means the scheduled close for the Relevant Stock Exchange for the Underlying Stock (or any successor thereto) on the relevant Intraday Restrike Date. - n means the number of Intraday Restrike Events that occurred on the relevant Intraday Restrike Date. - Intraday Restrike Event means in respect of an Observation Date(t) :

-n

-means the number of Intraday Restrike Events that occurred on the relevant Intraday Restrike Date.

-Intraday Restrike Event

-means in respect of an Observation Date(t), the increase at any Calculation Time of the PR Index level by 10% or more compared with the relevant PR Index Reference Level as of such Calculation Time.
+(1) provided no Intraday Restrike Event has previously occurred on such Observation Date (t), the increase at any Calculation Time of the Underlying Stock price by 15% or more compared with the relevant Underlying Stock Price ISIR(0) as of such Calculation Time.

-PR Index Reference Level

-means in respect of Observation Date(t):

-(1) provided no Intraday Restrike Event has previously occurred on such Observation Date(t), the closing price of the PR Index on the immediately preceding Observation Date, subject to the adjustments and provisions of the Conditions;

-or

-(2) if k Intraday Restrike Events have occurred on the relevant Intraday Restrike Date, $IPR{IR(k)}.$ means any time between the TimeReferenceOpening and the TimeReferenceClosing, provided that the relevant data is available to enable the Calculation Agent to determine the Leverage Inverse Strategy Level.
+(2) if k Intraday Restrike Events have occurred on the relevant Intraday Restrike Date, the increase at any Calculation Time of the Underlying Stock price by 15% or more compared with the relevant Underlying Stock Price $IS{IR(k)}$ as of such Calculation Time.

-Calculation Time

-TimeReferenceOpening

-means the scheduled opening time for the Relevant Stock Exchange for the Index (or any successor thereto).
+- Calculation Timemeans any time between the TimeReferenceOpening and the TimeReferenceClosing, provided that the relevant data is available to enable the Calculation Agent to determine the Leverage Inverse Strategy Level. - TimeReferenceOpening means the scheduled opening time (including pre-opening session) for the Relevant Stock Exchange for the Underlying Stock (or any successor thereto).

-TimeReferenceClosing

-means the scheduled closing time for the Relevant Stock Exchange for the Index (or any successor thereto).
+TimeReferenceClosing means the scheduled closing time (including closing auction session) for the Relevant Stock Exchange for the Underlying Stock (or any successor thereto).